schmelto/100-days-of-code/log.md

 **Today's Progress**:

-stuck with the stack propertie of flutter
+stuck with the stack property of flutter

 **Link to work:**